dimembermatt/DeviceSerialCapture/README.md

 - [ ] Option for arbitrary function post processing.
 - [ ] Selector Menu for specifying a specific place to save output files.

+TODO:
+1. set packet_id based on mode
+2. re-evaluate ABI of packet series, id: should they all be str? int? how to parse?

 ---
 ## Current Known Bugs
 - Scatter plot graphs will have the label `Undefined Label` in the plot.
 This is